-Help focus on the development of good practices of corporate secretaryship, governance and leadership in the profession and allocate resources therein for improvement therein
+Help focus on the development of good practices of corporate secretaryship, governance and leadership in the profession and allocate the required resources for improvement therein

 Common core values

-Prefer principle over conveniences, community advantage over individual advantage and which will uphold objectivity and merit
+Prefer principle over convenience, community advantage over individual advantage and which will uphold objectivity and merit

-Ensure effective systems for managing market share, operations, brand, finances, risk, succession and such.
-There will be use of performance measurement tools on volunteers and secretariat.
-There will be growth strategies
+Ensure effective systems for managing market share, operations, brand, finances, risk, succession plans and such.
+There will be use of performance measurement tools as growth strategies for volunteers and secretariat.

 Effective governing structures: